julienGautier77/motors/README.md

 # motors

-motors module is a Python user interface for to control differnts motion controlors
+motors module is a Python user interface for to motion controlers

+Controlers avaible :
+RSAI
+NewFocus
+SmartAct
+Newport
+TMCM
+pololu
+Arduino

-test on windows only
+test on windows 32 bits only

 Requirements
 python 3.x